Live abroad

 Air quality index

 It took me a few weeks to read reviews and send emails to various places in Thailand.
-I knew what I wanted from the course and I think I chose one of the best possible options – SEE TEFL in Chiang Mai.
-My 4 weeks course was intense, but so rewarding.
+I knew what I wanted from the course and I think I chose one of the best possible options.
+My 4 weeks TEFL course was intense, but so rewarding.
 I have a feeling that I spent my money in a good way.
-SEE TEFL helped me to find a job, sorted out my visa and work permit and looked after me for 3 years.
+My school also found me a job and I spent almost 3 years teaching English in Chiang Mai.
+It was a wonderful, amazing time and I would do it again without a question.
+You can read some of my stories about teaching in Thailand here.

 At the end of the course you get a certificate.

 This course and the certificate help to get a job abroad.
 This is usually a minimum required by schools all over the world.
-If you want to teach English in Thailand, this is a must.
+If you want to teach English in Thailand, this is something that is worth doing.
+Some schools are very strict when it comes to which certificates they want their teachers to have.
+Others don’t mind, they only need to see that you’ve done one.

 Think about your expectations.
 What do you want to get out of the course?
 Do you want to spend 4 weeks on the beach, sipping cocktails and occasionally study (which sounds nice, I admit), or do you want to learn something and become a good teacher?